charlie-vf/genshin-recipes-blog/README.md

 - As a logged in user I can create new recipe posts so that I can share them with other users
 - As a logged in user, I can like recipes/mark them as made so that I can give positive feedback and view them easily again later

-## Milestone Four - Individual Recipe pages
+## Milestone Four - Individual Recipe pages - Week Two
 This milestone focussed on leaving and displaying comments and providing functionality to edit/delete comments and edit/delete recipes if the user is the recipe's owner.
 <p>
 This allows users to further interact with creators, as well as see how others have enjoyed (or not) their recipes.